ZhgaaBekKali/nosql_final/README.md

-# Online Store MongoDB Final Project
+# Online Store – NoSQL Final Project

-This repository contains the final project for the Advanced Databases (NoSQL) course.
-The project focuses on designing, implementing, and analyzing a MongoDB-based database for an Online Store system.
+This project demonstrates a simple online store system using MongoDB, Node.js, and a basic frontend.
+The backend provides RESTful APIs for products, orders, and reviews.
+The frontend consumes these APIs using JavaScript fetch requests.

-The project is completed individually and is an extension of the midterm project.
+The project is intended for academic purposes.

 ---